Arts and Handwork, Remedial Support, Faculty Mentor

 She has volunteered in fundraising, outreach events, bookkeeping and the Parent Committee.
 She holds a B.S. in Accounting from Saint Michael’s College and enjoys working with her thoughtful & creative colleagues.
 She is so grateful for the nurturing and vibrant education her children are receiving at Oxbow.

-Melissa LeBlanc is Oxbow Schoolhouse’s full time Teacher Assistant and Aftercare Teacher.
+Melissa LeBlanc provides Educational Support as needed for our students.
 Melissa has a background in special education where she has experience working with children and adolescents in the classroom and residential milieu.
 Additionally, Melissa has worked in public school classrooms as an intern and substitute teacher.
 Melissa enjoys arts and crafts, horseback riding, and spending quality time with her family.

-Sara Martin is the Class Teacher for our new Bridge program and Grade 1.
+Sara Martin is the Class Teacher for Grades 1 and 2.
 She holds a Master’s Degree in Education from Lesley University.
 Over the past 20 years Sara has worked extensively in education and non-profits, most recently as a teacher at Evergreen Garden Playschool, a Waldorf preschool program.
 She has also taught in the Maynard Public School system and directed the Concord Youth Theater Program for many years.
 Sara has established her own successful non-profit organization, ReAct Theater Project, bringing performance opportunities to children ages 6 to 18.

 Mandy Roberge is the Oxbow Schoolhouse Enrichment provider and brings with her decades of experience working joyfully and creatively with children.
 Having worked her entire life with children in a variety of capacities — from nanny to preschool teacher to mother — her passion is for creating fun and engaging experiences to share with kids and teens.
 As a certified Kids’ Yoga instructor, professional Henna Artist and longtime freelance journalist, she incorporates her skills and talents into her work with kids.
 She holds a BA in Communications from the University of Rhode Island.